Medicare Advantage (“MA” or “Medicare Part C”) is a managed care program that Medicare beneficiaries can elect in lieu of Parts A and B benefits.

 The CMS Star Ratings have a significant impact on MA plans and providers, as to both financial performance and public perception.
 We assist our clients in gaining a nuanced understanding of the details assessed under the Star Ratings, the specific impact that these ratings have on plan sponsor bids and reimbursement, and best practices in managing the underlying factors to improve a plan’s Star Ratings.
 Epstein Becker Green’s advice and counsel for maximizing Star Ratings derives from our experience working with high-performing plans as well as our team members’ intimate understanding of CMS’s ratings measures and measurement process across the range of assessed criteria.

-Epstein Becker Green attorneys have assisted MA plan sponsors, providers, and vendors in compliance concerns both big and small, from developing and implementing broad compliance programs to addressing specific operational or policy issues.
-We assist entities seeking to enter the MA market with understanding the range of requirements imposed on the MA contract holder and passed down to its downstream and related entities.
+Epstein Becker Green attorneys have assisted MA plan sponsors, providers, and vendors in compliance concerns (both big and small) from developing and implementing broad compliance programs to addressing specific operational or policy issues.
+We help entities seeking to enter the MA market understand the range of requirements imposed on the MA contract holder and passed down to its downstream and related entities.
 Our services include the following:

 - Creating and/or reviewing policies and procedures and downstream provider and vendor contracts for compliance with Medicare rules, or strategizing with clients on how best to address an issue needing CMS attention

 - Advising and supporting entities that have been subject to CMS compliance or enforcement actions, from those responding to a warning letter or notice of non-compliance, to those who have been subject to civil money penalties or marketing and enrollment sanctions

 Epstein Becker Green has an intimate knowledge of the context within which CMS takes compliance actions and has deep experience in identifying the best approach for responding to—and, if needed, defending against—the agency’s oversight and enforcement efforts.